 3–6 hours per day of focused, hands-on instruction.
 See the Offshore Sail Training Objectives below for details.

-A copy of John Neal’s Expedition Companion (116 pages), covering essential offshore cruising skills and best practices.
+A copy of John Neal’s Expedition Companion (116 pages) and Offshore Cruising Companion (260 pages), covering essential offshore cruising skills and best practices.

 A supportive, engaging learning environment designed to help you build skills in traditional and electronic navigation, boat handling, and heavy weather tactics.